Climate Change Indicators in the United States

 Figure 2 examines the age of the ice that is present in the Arctic during the week in September with the smallest extent of ice.
 By combining daily satellite images, wind measurements, and data from surface buoys that move with the ice, scientists can track specific parcels of ice as they move over time.
 This tracking enables them to calculate the age of the ice in different parts of the Arctic.
 Although satellites started collecting data in 1979, Figure 2 only shows trends back to 1983 because it is not possible to know the full age distribution until the ice has been tracked for at least five years.

 Increasing temperatures associated with climate change are not the only factor contributing to reductions in sea ice.
 Other conditions that may be affected by climate change, such as fluctuations in oceanic and atmospheric circulation and typical annual and decadal variability, also affect the extent of sea ice.
 Determining the age of ice is an imperfect science, as there are cases where a small amount of older ice might exist within an area classified as younger, or vice-versa.

-_index/archives/index.html, while Figure 2 is based on an analysis by the University of Colorado and a graph published at: http://nsidc.org/
+archives.html, while Figure 2 is based on an analysis by the University of Colorado and a map published at: http://nsidc.org/